Hulme Hippodrome: Early artists and events at the Hipp

 In the week 15 to 20 February 1909 Harry Houdini performed at Hulme Hippodrome.
 From images of a publicity bill, during the "second house" on 17 February 1909 he was challenged to escape from a bespoke restraint made locally by Harry Foster, a saddler based at 4 Upper Jackson Street, Hulme - "horses carefully measured and neatly fitted".
 There are similar mutual-publicity examples from his performances in other areas.

 Around 1910 it's reported that Stan Laurel appeared at the Hipp as a young man before going to America.
 His stage name at a young age was Stanley Jefferson, being a member of the Fred Karno troupe and reportedly making his professional debut in Manchester.
 He was on stage with Frank Lisbon and understudying Charlie Chaplin.
 In 1912 Stan Laurel moved to the USA as part of the Fred Karno company.

-In June 1911 the following preview was given: